-Importing of fuels is the bulk purchase of commercial quantities of the relevant fuel from abroad.
-In the Cayman Islands, fuel is essentially imported by two different routes: (1) as bulk shipments brought in dedicated vessels and transferred ashore by way of a pipeline to bulk storage tank facilities at Jackson Point on Grand Cayman and Creek on Cayman Brac, and (2) in standardized International Organization for Standardization ("ISO") compliant container-sized tanks brought in container vessels and brought ashore by way of the container port on Grand Cayman and by barge to Cayman Brac and Little Cayman.
+Importing of fuels is the bulk purchase of commercial quantities of the relevant fuel from abroad and the shipping or other transporation of them to the Cayman Islands.
+In the Cayman Islands, fuel is essentially imported by two different routes: (1) as bulk shipments brought in dedicated vessels and transferred ashore by way of a pipeline to bulk storage tank facilities at Jackson Point on Grand Cayman and Creek on Cayman Brac, and (2) in standardised International Organisation for Standardisation ("ISO") compliant container-sized tanks brought in container vessels and brought ashore by way of the container port on Grand Cayman and by barge to Cayman Brac and Little Cayman.

 Purchasers of imports in the Fuel Sector are principally Cayman Islands commercial purchasers and bulk users.
-The suppliers are manufacturers and refiners abroad.
+The suppliers are manufacturers and refiners abroad and the providers of shipping and other transporation services.